What is a first mortgage?

 Say Sarah falls behind on payments and is unable to work out a solution with her mortgage lender.
 The lender now has the ability to start the foreclosure process in order to recoup its losses.

-If her home were to sell at auction for $530,000, the first mortgage lender can recoup all of the $250,000 she still owes, and the second mortgage lender can recoup the $50,000.
-If the home sold for less, though, the first mortgage lender might only receive a portion of the proceeds, and the second mortgage lender might not receive anything at all.
+If her home were to sell at auction for $530,000, the first mortgage lender could recoup all of the $250,000 she still owes, and the second mortgage lender can recoup the $50,000.
+If the home sells for less, though, the first mortgage lender might only receive a portion of the proceeds, and the second mortgage lender might not receive anything at all.

 Both first and second mortgages are secured by the property itself (meaning the house serves as the collateral for the loan), but a first mortgage is most often used to buy the property, while a second mortgage can be used for any reason, such as:

 Second mortgages can also be used to help you buy a property.
-Many down payment assistance programs are constructed as a first and second mortgage, with the second mortgage covering the down payment and closing costs.
+Many down payment assistance programs in fact amount to second mortgages: After you take out the first mortgage, you take out another, smaller loan to cover the down payment, closing costs and other immediate cash expenses.

 Because they are riskier for a lender, second mortgages generally have higher interest rates than first mortgages.
 The two most common types of second mortgages are home equity loans, which usually have a fixed rate, and home equity lines of credit (HELOCs), which usually have a variable rate.

 If you put down less than 20 percent for your first mortgage, you’ll pay private mortgage insurance (PMI) premiums.
-This is another key difference when comparing a first mortgage versus a second mortgage, because second mortgages usually don’t require PMI.
+This is another key difference between first and second mortgages: the latter usually don’t require PMI or, in fact, a down payment at all.
+Your home equity — the portion of the house you already own outright — in effect acts as your cash contribution to the deal.

 Lastly, if you itemize at tax time, you can deduct the interest on your first mortgage up to a certain threshold.
 You can only deduct the interest on a home equity loan or HELOC if you used the funds to substantially improve or repair your home.